discreetlogcontracts/dlcspecs/Transactions.md

 ## A Note on Key Derivation

-There is no strict constraint on how the three keys (Funding, ToLocal and ToRemote) and one address (Final Address) used in a DLC are generated.
-We do note that absent external considerations, it does seem reasonable to use [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) with four sequential address indices.
+There is no strict constraint on how the two keys (Funding and ToLocal) and one address (Final Address) used in a DLC are generated.
+We do note that absent external considerations, it does seem reasonable to use [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) with three sequential address indices.
 We think this will usually be the best option for implementing key derivation because it is compatible with [normal wallet account discovery](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery).

 ## Funding Transaction
 ### <a name="FundingKnownValues">Known Values</a>